jenaleigh01/yoga-at-the-barn-blog/.github/ISSUE_TEMPLATE/user-story.md

 ---

-As a registered user, I would like returned feedback informing that I have successfully logged in to my account. **(MUST HAVE)**
+As a user, I can easily navigate through the website, making retrieving information a quick, simple and effortless experience. **(MUST HAVE)**

 **Acceptance Criteria**

-**AC1** - Notification message is shown when a user successfully logs into their account.
+**AC1** - Site navigation is straightforward and retrieving information is uncomplicated.